 - 800 nits of brightness

+The iPhone 11 and iPhone XR use a Liquid Retina HD display that is a LED with lower pixel density (326 PPI) and contrast ratio (1,400:1).
 The iPhone SE and older Touch ID-based iPhones use a screen called the Retina HD display, and it has the same specs as the Liquid Retina HD display but is a wide-screen display.

 Security and Privacy

-Biometric data is end-to-end encrypted and stored within the Secure Enclave on device.
+Biometric data is end-to-end encrypted and stored within the Secure Enclave on the device.
 The actual biometric information is discarded.
 Instead, a mathematical representation of the data is stored in the Secure Enclave for comparison at each prompt.

 Apple stated that Face ID is much more secure than Touch ID, and there is a 1 million to 1 chance of a random stranger unlocking your phone.
 Identical twins are the only exception, and Apple is looking to eliminate this anomaly through more advanced scanning technology.

-The Home Button on the iPhone acted as an iconic part of the device for its first ten years of existence, until the iPhone X removed it in favor of a full-screen display.
+The Home Button on the iPhone acted as an iconic part of the device for its first ten years of existence until the iPhone X removed it in favor of a full-screen display.
 The iPhone 5S introduced Touch ID to the Home Button, which would scan for a fingerprint by taking a high-resolution image of the finger presented to compare to what is stored on the Secure Enclave.

 The steel ring surrounding the Touch ID button would complete an electrical circuit with the user's finger— a fake finger or deceased person could not unlock the phone.
-The introduction of Touch ID brought secure encryption to the masses and still exists on iPads and the iPhone SE today.
+The introduction of Touch ID brought secure encryption to the masses and still exists on some iPads and the iPhone SE today.

 Some reports from Ming-Chi Kuo have suggested a future iPhone may have Face ID and in-screen Touch ID to be used in tandem.
+However, the introduction of Face ID while wearing a mask might mitigate the need for multiple biometric authentication tools in one device.

 The iPhone has used the Lightning port and cable since it debuted in the iPhone 5.
-Apple had always shipped its iPhones with a single Lightning cable and 5W adapter until the iPhone 11 Pro, which it shipped an 18W adapter.
+Apple had always shipped its iPhones with a single Lightning cable and 5W adapter until the iPhone 11 Pro, which shipped with an 18W adapter.

 Made For iPhone Program (MFi)